awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

   + OpenSSH public key format \(the format in `~/.ssh/authorized_keys`\)
   + Base64 encoded DER format
   + SSH public key file format as specified in [RFC4716](http://tools.ietf.org/html/rfc4716)
+  + SSH private key file format must be PEM \(for example, use `ssh-keygen -m PEM` to convert the OpenSSH key into the PEM format\)
 + Create an RSA key\.
 Amazon EC2 does not accept DSA keys\.
 + The supported lengths are 1024, 2048, and 4096\.